hiddb/hiddb/README.md

 # High-Dimensional Database / HIDDB

+This application is a Vector database optimized for similarity search for high-dimensional vectors.
-This project is an persistent implementation of approximate nearest neighbor search using Hierarchical Navigable Small World graphs by Malkov et. al. (https://arxiv.org/abs/1603.09320).
+We offer an persistent implementation of approximate nearest neighbor search using Hierarchical Navigable Small World graphs by Malkov et. al. (https://arxiv.org/abs/1603.09320).

 ## Documentation